Fishing - The Best Baits For Crappie Fishing

 Hooking Crappie Gently

 Crappie mouths are soft.
 A heavy hook-set can tear tissue and cost you fish.
 Use a controlled hook-set and steady pressure after the strike.
-Keep the rod smooth and let the gear do its job.
+Keep the rod smooth and let the tackle do its job.

 Use a Reliable Bobber